Pokémon Ruby and Sapphire: Sales

-With 16.22 million units sold worldwide, they are the best-selling games for the Game Boy Advance.
-However, analysts noted that with "young kids...gravitating toward Yu-Gi-Oh!" at the time, Pokémon's popularity was waning.
-This was reflected in the games' sales compared to those of previous generations: Red and Blue sold nearly 27 million units worldwide, and Gold and Silver sold over 23 million units.
+With 16.22 million units sold worldwide as of 2023, they are the best-selling games for the Game Boy Advance.
+However, analysts noted that with "young kids...gravitating toward Yu-Gi-Oh!" at the time, Pokémon's popularity was waning even before the American release of Ruby and Sapphire.
+This was reflected in the games' sales compared to those of previous generations: Red and Blue sold nearly 31 million units worldwide, and Gold and Silver sold over 23 million units.